 When there are missing values in nested columns, k-Means interprets them as sparse.
 The algorithm replaces sparse numerical data with zeros and sparse categorical data with zero vectors.

-Oracle Database PL/SQL Packages and Types Reference for details about normalization routines
+"Linear Normalization" in Oracle Database PL/SQL Packages and Types Reference